nickhedley/gridtwin-za/HANDOVER.md

    names.
 The annual *"An Overview of the IPPPP"* on the same publications page historically carries project-level tables and is the route to named entries and the Hydra Central split.
-6. **`sa_solar_grid.json`** is fetched at index.html:798 and does not exist; the page degrades to the Open-Meteo ERA5 fallback.
-Probably obsolete — remove the fetch or restore the file.
+6. **`sa_solar_grid.json` is an orphan, not a missing file.** Resolved 27 Aug 2026 —
+   the file exists and is real PVGIS SARAH2 data, but nothing fetches it and the comment at index.html:1291 wrongly states it never existed.
+See the validation section for what to do.
+Do not delete the file.

 ---